Part of the ongoing series: How to Live Like a Local

 Have a Guinness at Kehoe's.
 It may seem cliche, but Guinness really is the quintessential Dublin beer—at least when it’s cold outside.
 At any bar, half the people will probably be drinking one.
 Kehoe’s, near St. Stephen’s Green is the perfect place to settle into a snug [little offset rooms within the pub] and enjoy one.

-How to Explore Like a Local
+How to Explore Like a Local in Dublin

 Enjoy the Free Museums.
 Dublin has a number of excellent free museums, of which the locals take full advantage.
 Particularly noteworthy are the National Museum of Ireland’s Archaeological and Natural History Museums, the latter of which houses a number of less-than-stellar examples of taxidermy, as well as the Chester Beatty Library, which is more a gallery of printed artwork than a reading library.